Sheboygan Falls, Wisconsin: Public schools

-Elementary school

 The elementary school is designated a Student Achievement Guarantee in Education school, which guarantees class sizes of 19 students or fewer.

-Middle school

 With 500 students, the middle schools offer several tracks for those who learn at different paces.
 The school has programs in the arts, including drama and music clubs.

 Private schools

 Families preferring private school education attend schools in Sheboygan, including Sheboygan County Christian High School and Sheboygan Lutheran High School; the city's Catholic school, St. Mary, closed in 2013 due to declining enrollment.

 Media

 Sheboygan Falls is served by Spectrum and AT&T U-verse for wired pay-TV service locally.
 WHBZ (106.5 FM) is licensed to Sheboygan Falls, though for all intents and purposes that mainstream rock station serves and originates from Sheboygan.
 Sheboygan-licensed station WCLB (950/107.3) has their transmitter towers located on the city's north side.